-- 6. If available, select the Priority Gateway setting for your network. - 7.
-If your network environment uses an AMX controller, turn on the AMX Device Discovery setting to allow the projector to be detected. - 8.
-If your network environment uses a Crestron RoomView controller, turn on the Crestron RoomView setting to allow the projector to be detected. - 9.
-If you are connecting to a network using Bonjour, turn on the Bonjour setting. - 10.
+- 6. If your network environment uses an AMX controller, turn on the AMX Device Discovery setting to allow the projector to be detected. - 7.
 When you finish selecting settings, select Complete and follow the on-screen instructions to save your settings and exit the menus.